d13co/d13.co/content/posts/algorand-sustainability-backrunning/index.md

 * `backrun-id` transactions in the same block must not have overlapping account or application references.

-This "isolation” would prevent multiple backruns interacting with the same application or account from coexisting in a block, making optimistic frontrunning impossible.
+This "isolation” would prevent multiple backruns interacting with the same application or account from coexisting in a block, making this kind of optimistic frontrunning impossible.

 This would, however, add complexity to the backrun transaction selection algorithm: the protocol would now need to select a subset of backrun transactions that maximizes total fees while respecting the isolation rule.